 (See also Overview of Plasma Cell Disorders.)

 MGUS usually is asymptomatic, but peripheral neuropathy can occur, and patients are at higher risk of enhanced bone loss and fractures.
-Although most cases are initially benign, up to 25% (1%/year) progress to myeloma or a related B-cell disorder, such as macroglobulinemia, amyloidosis, or lymphoma.
+Although most cases are initially benign, up to 25% (1%/year) progress to myeloma or a related B-cell disorder, such as macroglobulinemia, amyloidosis, or lymphoma (2).
+Patients with IgM type disease have a higher risk of developing a serious B-cell lymphoproliferative disorder.

 No antineoplastic treatment is recommended.
 However, patients with MGUS and associated bone loss (osteopenia or osteoporosis) may benefit from treatment with intravenous bisphosphonates but less frequently than the monthly treatments usually required to treat patients with multiple myeloma.